Official Kit, Pricing and Ordering

 The club has bought some items for stock, available to new members.
 Current quantities listed below:

-“Race” Short Sleeve Jersey- £39.20 each (subsidised first claim member price)
+“Race” Short Sleeve Jersey- £39.20 each (subsidised first claim member price for first jersey) £46.12 for additional jerseys.

 Women- 1x small, 8x medium, 3x large,